Anne Luna: Elegant Groove Machine

 Anne’s bass playing has been described as graceful and elegant, yet precise and hard driving.
 As a songwriter and vocalist, her clear, unique voice both stands on its own and rounds out the Hard Road Trio’s vocal work.
 Her songs have been nominated for two New Mexico Music Awards.
 As an accomplished, enthusiastic instructor, Anne’s energy and her easy-going manner create a welcoming learning environment for all of her students.

 Anne has recorded with a number of distinguished musicians, including Alan Munde, Kenny Maines, and Amanda Shires.
 She has performed with The Spring Creek Bluegrass Band, Doctor Skoob and the Acoustic Groove, The April Verch Band, Joe Baxter and the Lost Cause, Steve Smith and Hard Road, and Hot Foot Toby.

-With The Hard Road Trio, Anne has taught at H-Camp, Camp Bluegrass, and Hard Road’s own Desert Night Acoustic Music Camps.
+Anne has taught at Walker Creek Music Camp, H-Camp, Camp Bluegrass, and the Hard Road Trio’s own Desert Night Acoustic Music Camps.
 She has turned in distinguished performances in shows at Tucson’s Desert Bluegrass Festival, Mammoth Bluegrass Festival, High Mountain Hay Fever, Santa Fe Old Time and Bluegrass Festival, Black Hills Bluegrass Festival, Bluegrass On The Green, The Rice Festival, Berkeley’s Freight and Salvage, and at Poor David’s Pub in Dallas.

 photo credit: Jonathan Wooden